jens-classen/vergo/README.md

    3. FO²-Solver

-      Verification based on abstraction and model checking relies on deciding consistency of sets of first-order formulas.
-As a theorem prover is not a decision procedure for this problem, one variant uses Tomer Kotek's FO²-Solver
+      Verification based on abstraction and model checking relies on deciding consistency of sets of formulas from the two-variable fragment of FOL.
+An FOL theorem prover is generally not a decision procedure for this problem.
+As alternative, we can use Tomer Kotek's FO²-Solver

       http://forsyte.at/people/kotek/fo2-solver/